logo1

 Drawbacks

-• Steel base on the flash shoe, I would rather damage the flash shoe on the flash, then the shoe on the camera, something that would be allot more expensive to fix.
+- Steel base on the flash shoe, I would rather damage the flash shoe on the flash, then the shoe on the camera, something that would be allot more expensive to fix.
+Trust me on this one, I bent the shoe on my D3 badly after geting hit by a snowboarder.

 Verdict

 The SB-600 is a lightweight SB-800, to decide in between the two flashes, it pretty much comes down to your needs.If you need a Master/commander flash, you will need a SB-800, SU-800 or a Dslr with a commander mode on it..
 If your work is mostly small product shots, the SB-600 will be sufficient enough for you.
 I currently have 2 SB-800`s and 1 SB-600 that I use regularly.
 One thing you realize pretty fast is, that you need more flashes, it seems Nikon have created an addiction here.
 Only major drawback is figuring out the manual, which has more information than you need.
 I have written a quick-start guide on how to set up wireless flash, so you don't have to read thru the 90 page long manual.
-You can find that here.
+Setting up wirless flash using Nikon CLS equipment

 Alternatives